 Through several decades of experience on the river, Western knows what clothing and gear will keep you smiling every second of your adventure.
 Specifically, we’ve bundled “The Works” for him, for her and one for gear in general.
 Get a FREE item with a “Works” purchase.
 For your convenience, you can order all these items online with Western’s retail division Red Rock Outfitters.

 Things to Bring on the River

-Duffle bag (approx. 12”x13”x24”), packed with clothing, toiletries, personal items outlined on the Cataract Canyon packing list
+Duffel bag (approx. 12”x13”x24”), packed with personal items outlined on the packing list

 Extra snacks, if desired.
 (Snacks will be provided during the trip)